ar37-rs/virgl-angle/README.md

 ```

 # Usage on wine:
-If there's some color issues (if not, skip this), to fix virglrenderer-v1.x.x such incorrect color (or too dark) on d3d
+Fix virglrenderer-v1.x.x such incorrect color on d3d

 (Direct X) apps/games use d3d config like so:
 ```
 ~/vgl cfg=d3d